Water scarcity in Kenya: Mau Forest

 The Mau Forest has lost a fourth of its original cover since the 1980s.
-Ogiek people have traditionally occupied the forest.
+The Ogiek people have traditionally occupied the forest.
 They maintain a hunter-gatherer lifestyle that is very sustainable.
 There has been an increase in the population in the forest.
 Much of the growth has been due to immigration.
 This new population has cleared forest land and lead less sustainable lifestyles.

 The land is now being used for housing and industrial purposes.
-This urban encroachment has led to encroachment and excessive use of the river waters.
+This urban encroachment has led to excessive use of the river waters.

 The drying up of these rivers is very concerning.
 Many communities use these rivers downstream of the headwaters.
 Since these rivers are being threatened at their source, they are not providing as much water for the many people that need it further downriver.
 It also threatens many other natural aspects of the forest.
-The rivers are important for river flow regulation, flood mitigation, water storage, reduced soil erosion, biodiversity, carbon sequestration, carbon reservoir and microclimate regulation.
+The rivers are important for river flow regulation, flood mitigation, water storage, reduced soil erosion, biodiversity, carbon sequestration, carbon reservoirs and microclimate regulation.

 There have been community movements to save and restore the state of this forest.
-However, restoring the forest requires the displacement of a little less than 2,000 people who hold land deeds in the forest.
+However, some approaches to restoring the forest may displace a little less than 2,000 people who hold land deeds in the forest.
 There are other efforts to help the people living in the forest do so in a more ecologically friendly way.
 The Greenbelt movement pays people to plant trees.
-This is an incentive, but the outcome still seems bleak as these tribes are more interested in their own wellbeing than that of people miles down the river.
+This is an incentive, but the outcome still seems bleak, as these tribes are more interested in their own well-being than that of people miles down the river.